tkn777/retentions/README.md

 retentions itself handles pattern matching internally using glob or regex, so quoting ensures the pattern is passed as intended.

 ---

+## 📝 Notices

+- If you are using `--verbose` a file may be verbosed as marked to prune and later verbosed as marked to keep.
+(This is because of the special logic of `--last`)

+---

 ## ⚡ Exit Codes